|Nutritional Guidelines (per serving)|

 Cabbage goes well with caraway, potatoes, and leeks in this broth-based cabbage soup.

-Browning the potatoes a little before adding the rest of the ingredients adds a nice flavor to the soup, and it can be served meatless or vegetarian as well as with leftovers such and corned beef.
+Browning the potatoes a little before adding the rest of the ingredients adds a nice flavor to the soup.
+For heartiness, you can use leftover deli meat or corned beef.
+It's also easily adaptable for vegetarians.
 This soup makes an excellent first course when the entrée is a bit heavier.

 - 1 tablespoon oil